-He would record his travels in a book published after the revolution, providing a colorful description of his journey and conditions he discovered along the way.
+He would record his travels in a book published after the war, providing a colorful description of his journey and the conditions he discovered along the way.

 Chastellux would become a lifelong friend of George Washington and Thomas Jefferson.
 But one group of men who impressed him were far from the American aristocracy.
-They were a group of farmers he encountered in Pawling New York at a tavern run by Col. Andrew Morehouse.
-At first, Chastellux expected the men to be a barrier on his journey from Litchfield.
-But he soon found otherwise, as he reported in his journal:
+They were a group of farmers he encountered in Pawling, N.Y., at a tavern run by Col. Andrew Morehouse.
+At first, Chastellux expected the men to obstruct his journey from Litchfield.
+But he soon found otherwise, as he reported in his journal.

-I informed myself of these particulars whilst my people were endeavoring to find me lodgings; but all the rooms, and all the beds were occupied by these farmers, and I was in the greatest distress, when a tall, fat man, the principal person among them, being informed who I was, came to me, and assured me, that neither he, nor his companions would ever suffer a French General Officer to want a bed, and that they would rather sleep on the floor ; adding, that they were accustomed to it, and that it would be attended with no inconvenience.
+While his people endeavored to find him lodgings, he wrote, he informed himself of those particulars.
+“But all the rooms, and all the beds were occupied by these farmers, and I was in great distress,” he wrote.
+Then a tall, fat man — the principal person among them, learned who he was and came to him.
+He assured de Chastellux, “that neither he, nor his companions would ever suffer a French General Officer to want a bed.”
+The fat man said they’d rather sleep on the floor.
+They were used to it, and it “would be attended with no inconvenience.”

 de Chastellux replied that as a military man he was as accustomed as they to make the earth his bed.
 “We had long debates on this part of politesse,” he wrote.
 They spoke in a rustic manner, “but more cordial and affecting than the best turned compliments.”

 But our acquaintance did not end there.
 “After parting from each other, I to take some repose, they to continue drinking their grog and cider, they came into my room,” he wrote.